Mayer delights home crowd with Kitzbuehel downhill victory - WHIZ News

 World Cup downhill champion Feuz was denied victory in the circuit’s most challenging race once again, as he finished runner-up for the fourth time in the last five years.

-Paris has been ruled out for the remainder of the season after tearing the ACL and fracturing the fibula head in his right knee in a crash during super-G practice this week.
+Paris has been ruled out for the remainder of the season after the Italian tore the ACL and fractured the fibula head in his right knee in a crash during super-G practice this week.

+“It’s a shame what happened to Dominik.
+That was a super battle,” Feuz said.
+“The gap is a bit bigger now.
+But Mayer has also been top five all the time so I cannot allow myself to make mistakes.”

+Feuz led the race until Kriechmayr clocked the same time.
+It was already the sixth race this season with a tie for a podium place, which also happened in Friday’s super-G.

+Kriechmayr crashed in Thursday’s downhill training and placed a disappointing sixth in the super-G the next day.

+“It was a good run, I wanted to show that I could do better than yesterday,” he said after the Austrian 1-2 finish.
+“Our fans have deserved this.
+We have don’t well in recent years.”

-France duo Johan Clarey and Maxence Muzaton placed fourth and fifth, respectively, while Kjetil Jansrud, who won a super-G here Friday, finished sixth.
+France duo Johan Clarey and Maxence Muzaton placed fourth and fifth, respectively, while Kjetil Jansrud, who won the super-G Friday, finished sixth.

 American downhiller Steven Nyman was among the fastest starters and still was ahead of Mayer’s time at the fourth split time but he couldn’t match the Austrian’s pace in the demanding bottom section of the course.